arj03/ssb-observables/README.md

 describing.
 This would have the benefit that they could potentially be much larger than messages on the log, and could be garbage collected more easily as only the latest version is needed.
-Furthermore if the restriction that the log statements has to refer to facts on the log, they could be used as history-less mutable objects.
+Furthermore if the restriction that the log statements has to refer to facts on the log is laxex, then they could be used as history-less mutable objects.

 ## Validation